lgeurts/lgeurts.github.io/_posts/2019-03-19-dual-booting-windows-and-linux.md

 Older versions of Windows and some Linux installers will sometimes overwrite the entire UEFI partition.
 To prevent these fatal errors, **always use a shared UEFI partition**, even when installing to a secondary drive as this will give you an easier time dealing with Secure Boot, BitLocker, and GRUB2.

 The OS-prober should auto-detect Windows and create a boot menu item for it alongside Linux in GRUB2.
 Because Windows Update requires multiple reboots, you must configure GRUB bootloader to remember the most recent boot menu: (GRUB_DEFAULT=saved; GRUB_SAVEDEFAULT=true).
 This allows an operating system to trigger multiple reboots when performing updates and boot back into the correct base.
-It’ll also get you back into the same operating system that you used the last time you booted your computer.
+It’ll also safeguard logging in into the same operating system that you used the last time you booted your computer.

 **You may be prompted for your BitLocker Recovery key after completing the installation**.